Sam-chun-yun/3D-Cycle-conversion-and-reconstruction-Network/README.md

 	|   |   |   ├── 0.nii
 	|   |   |   └── 1.nii

-To make the training work it is necessary that the train images and labels have same matrix size and same origin/direction, because the program extracts image patches with the
+To make the training work it is necessary that the train images and labels have same matrix size and same origin/direction, because the program extracts image patches with the SimpleITK functions (or take the all image if you set the same size).
-SimpleITK functions (or take the all image if you set the same size).
-Also the augmentations are done with SimpleITK.
-By using the IXI-brain-Dataset, I registered all data to a reference image with a registration script (Applied first Sobel and then affine registration) in organize_folder_structure.py.
-It's not necessary that all source and target images are perfectly overlaid, the network will learn anyway the distributions if the patch_size is large to have enough spatial information.
 *******************************************************************************
 ### Training:
 - Modify the options to set the parameters and start the training/testing on the data.
 Read the descriptions for each parameter.